How To Help Students Be Active Learners

 What is Active Learning?

 Active learning environments are bustling with energy and thought-provoking activities.
 Students are busy engaging with others, sharing ideas, and applying new content to prior knowledge.
-Active learners are continually involved in creative projects, self-directed learning, mindful activities, interactive discussions, and multisensory ways of learning.
+Active learners are continually involved in creative projects, self-directed learning, mindful activities, interactive discussions, and multisensory ways of processing.
 In addition, learners can discover how to use their inner voice and visualizations to make content memorable and easy to encode.What Are Active Learning Strategies For The Classroom?

 - Roleplaying: The teacher divides the class into groups and allows the students to act out historical time periods or famous people.